pyodide/pyodide/docs/usage/type-conversions.md

 ```

 ### Calling Javascript functions from Python
+When a Javascript function is called from Python, any PyProxy arguments are
+considered to be "borrowed" from the local scope of the calling function.
+They
+will be destroyed automatically after the function call is finished executing.

 If the arguments will be implicitly converted, nothing needs to be done.
 Otherwise, there are different solutions depending on the circumstance.
 1. Call {any}`pyodide.to_js` on the argument before passing it if is a list,